freeCodeCamp/freeCodeCamp/docs/curriculum-file-structure.md

 # Curriculum File Structure

 Our core instructional content is located within the conveniently named `curriculum` directory.
-This page will break down how these files are organized.
+This page will break down how these files are structured.

 ## Terminology

 There are a few terms we use when discussing our curriculum content.

 - `certification` : When referring to a certification in this instance, it is talking about the actual certificate that users claim.
 Which is separate from the name of the superBlock.
-- `superBlock` : A superblock is the top level collection of challenges.
+- `superBlock` : A superblock is a top-level collection of challenges.
 Each superblock corresponds to a certification in the curriculum (e.g. Responsive Web Design).
 - `block` : A block is a section within a superblock.
 A block corresponds to a group of challenges in a given certification (e.g. Basic HTML and HTML5)
 - `challenge` : A challenge is a single lesson within the curriculum (e.g. Say Hello to HTML Elements)